rashmi0007/Olympic_Data_engineering_project/README.md

 Azure Synapse Analytics, a powerful analytics service, is used for data warehousing and advanced analytics.
 It enables the storage and analysis of large volumes of structured and unstructured data.
 ![Olympic_Synapse_analytics](https://github.com/rashmi0007/Olympic_Data_engineering_project/assets/87612040/2b0c2fb2-00da-44b0-83da-eb339c82d632)

-After the data is transformed it can be used for visualization and analysis using Tableau or PowerBi.
+After the data is transformed it can be used for visualization and analysis using Tableau or PowerBI.